craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Greater Organizations/Shadow Bandits.md

 # Shadow Corporation / Shadow Bandits
 ## History
-The Shadow Bandits were a gang (or group, if you prefer) formed after the Infections in 2012 of high ranking business folk, illicit or otherwise.
+The Shadow Bandits are a gang (or group, if you prefer) formed after the Infections of 2012 by a number of high ranking business folk, illicit or otherwise.
 Since the years before and after the Bombings, the Shadow Bandits have expanded their ranks and influence to a large region of the state - they specialize in shipping, preferably leaving manufacturing to other post-infection factions.

 ## Governance
 Formed as a business response to the Infection of 2012, the Shadow Bandits have been governed by a 'board of directors' consisting of 9 'company' representatives.